Composed by Franz Lehar; arranged by Artie Shaw.

 Although Artie Shaw was well-known during the swing era for his virtuoso clarinet playing, he was also a capable arranger.
 He rarely had the time when he was leading his various bands to sit down and write an arrangement from beginning to end.
 The results when he did were often not particularly remarkable.
 There were a few exceptions however, and his arrangement on “Vilia” is certainly one of them.
 His arrangement, and his and his band’s performance of it in this recording resulted in one of the best recordings of the swing era.
 The pacing, color, contrast, and exuberant swing in this performance are remarkable.
 This arrangement had been in the Shaw book since the previous fall, having been broadcast on October 28, 1938 from the Blue Room of Hotel Lincoln.
+(Above: Artie Shaw and his band at Hotel Lincoln-January 1939.)
 Shaw preferred to allow arrangements to be played for awhile before dancers before he recorded them.
 That allowed him and his band to really become familiar with and bring maximum life to all of the musical nuances in them.
 This arrangement is full of them: hear the many scoops, bending, and strategic glissing (use of glissandi) of notes by the reeds and the brass.

 The cup-muted trumpets start it all, playing atop drummer Buddy Rich’s closed high-hat cymbals through the four bar intro.
 Then the entire brass sextet (three cup-muted trumpets and three cup-muted trombones), state the melody against a background of three B-flat clarinets and one bass clarinet (played by Hank Freeman).
 (Query: does Shaw also play his clarinet in this passage?)
 The piano, guitar and bass are supporting this with a 4/4 beat, while drummer Rich plays in 2/4 on his high-hats, creating an exciting two-against-four rhythm.
 This continues through the first chorus.

 Then a colorful transition begins as the reed players quickly switch to their saxophones, and then John Best’s open lead trumpet starts to build an eight bar dynamically upward sonic pyramid, which gradually includes all the open brass and the saxophones.
 This provides a perfect prelude to the entry of Shaw’s solo clarinet, played against the rhythm section and the provocatively oo-ahing brass.
 Shaw paraphrases the melody brilliantly, and he swings it.
 After his solo, the saxophone quartet comes forward with a superb soli segment, led by first alto Les Robinson, that is a perfect example of swinging ensemble playing.
 Shaw must receive full credit for writing this passage.
 It sounds like a jazz solo being played by four saxophones, and he frequently wrote similar saxophone section soli which were incorporated into arrangements written by Jerry Gray, his chief arranger.
 Then the bright open brass have their say, there is a break in tempo, a four-bar interlude played by the three open trombones for contrast, followed by the concluding saxes and brass, with Artie’s clarinet.
 Note how the brass snap into their one-bar set-up for Shaw’s descending solo clarinet finale.
-Once again first trumpeter John Best must be singled out for this beautifully played nuance (and his sterling first trumpet playing throughout) that add greatly to the overall swing of this performance.
+Once again first trumpeter John Best (shown above right in 1938) must be singled out for this beautifully played nuance (and his sterling first trumpet playing throughout) that add greatly to the overall swing of this performance.